implicitsurfaces/polymorph/crates/gpu_interp/Overview.md

 ## Shaders

-Roughly, there are three types of GPU shader: vertex, fragment, and compute.

-They run within the context of *render pipeline*, which describes where each *shader pass* gets its input data and stores is result.

-For example, in the traditional graphics pipeline, the programmer provides (from the CPU) a list of vertices (points in 3d space), every three of which define the face of a triangle.
-Then on the GPU:
+Long ago, the term _shader_ meant something like: a function that runs over every pixel of an input image, producing an output image.
+The main use case was adding realistic lighting to 3D scenes, a process known as _shading_.

+Nowadays, a modern rendering pipeline has a number of different stages, and most of them have nothing to do with lighting or shading.
+But if you squint, they follow a similar pattern: parallel processing of a large number of input elements on the GPU, producing the outputs for the next stage.
+So the name _shader_ has stuck.

+A typical rendering pipeline consists of at least two shader stages:

-- the vertex shader runs for every input vertex to compute various attributes (position/transformation, color, etc.), and
+- a _vertex shader_ runs for every input vertex, doing things like transforming the 3D position to 2D screen coordinates.
-- the fragment shader runs for every pixel on the triangular faces and return the pixel's color.
+- a _pixel shader_ (aka _fragment shader_) runs for every pixel on the triangular faces and return the pixel's color.

-As people have realized GPUs are useful for general number crunching, *compute shaders* have become available, which run over abstract indices and compute whatever you want.

-Conceptually, each *shader pass* [?] runs in parallel and each [instance? invocation? what's the word here?] works on just its vertex/pixel/index input and cannot share data with its siblings.
+Over the years, people also noticed that GPUs are pretty great for general number crunching (i.e., nothing to do  with graphics).
+That led to _compute shaders_, which give a more general way to run parallel programs on the GPU, even if you're not rendering anything.

 ## What shader language?